 - Familiarize yourself with plants of your local area and your destination

-- Follow the universal edibility test as a system, not a suggestion
+- Follow the universal edibility test as a system or method, not a suggestion

 - Practice caution judiciously

 - NEVER eat anything you can’t identify

 - NEVER skip steps in the universal edibility test

 - DON’T feed plants to pets (toxins can affect them but not us)

 A skill taught in the United States Army Survival Manual, the universal edibility test is a technique for systematically assessing various parts of an unknown tree, shrub, herb, grass, fern, or moss to determine if it is edible.
 It’s a skill that can be useful in dire emergency situations but is one that requires great caution and experience.